 Are you an author with a best seller and a marketing budget the size of a small South American country?
-My guess is that you are not and that only the tip of the author iceberg gets this treatment.
+My guess is that in 2020 you are not and that only the tip of the author iceberg gets this treatment.
 As a result, the odds are you just like the majority of other authors: you’ve got the publishing deal, but author promotion is critical in your next step of world domination.
-The internet and its ever-growing power in the world, is now becoming integral to the process of writing success, as authors can now be Googled and newsletters of latest releases can be sent worldwide at the will of the publishers.
+The internet and its ever-growing power in the world, has long been integral to the process of writing success, as authors can be Googled and newsletters of latest releases can be sent worldwide at the will of the publishers.
 The more that is known about the author by the most accessible forms of information, the more rewards all of the hard work writing the novel will receive.

 Websites, as a weapon in the promotional armoury of successful authors are now as vital to their marketing strategy as the word processor.
 Word of mouth is still vitally important, but to become a household name – an Ian Rankin, say, or a Stephen King – then an author must get out and get noticed and the easiest, cheapest way is to have a Website.